Shelbyville Queen Citys: History

-Ballpark
+The ballpark

 The name of the Shelbyville Queen Citys ballpark is not directly referenced.
-As the only public park in Shelbyville in the era, the team would have played home games in Forest Park.
-The park was established in 1857 and has been home to a fairgrounds, a horse racing track, a public pool, an aquarium and other amenities in its existence.
+As the only public park in Shelbyville in the era, Forest Park hosted the public events in the city in the era.
+Still in use today as a public park, Forest Park was first established in 1857 and has been home to a fairgrounds, a horse racing track, a public pool, an aquarium and other amenities in its existence.
 The Chautauqua Auditorium is located within Forest Park and is listed on the National Register of Historic Places.
-Still in use today as a municipal park, with baseball and softball fields, Forest Park is located on North East 9th Street, Shelbyville, Illinois.
+Still in use today as a municipal park, with baseball and softball fields, Forest Park is located on North East 9th Street in Shelbyville.